bormaxi8080/osint-timeline/DRAFT.md

 NostrVPN is a Rust workspace for a Tailscale-style mesh VPN control plane built on Nostr signaling and userspace WireGuard.
 It includes the `nvpn` CLI plus a Tauri/Svelte app codebase that targets desktop and mobile platforms: https://github.com/mmalmi/nostr-vpn

+as-aip-blocks.
+Daily-updated datasets of autonomous systems (AS) with active BGP prefix announcements.
+Only includes AS that have announced at least one prefix within the last 90 days.
+No APIs, no databases - just simple file downloads: https://github.com/ipverse/as-ip-blocks/

+Wi-Fi Arsenal OSINT Collection. https://github.com/0x90/wifi-arsenal

 ----

 **Hardware & Devices:**